-The Amazfit also houses a myriad of activity-tracking sensors and software, as you might expect.
-Inside, you’ll find a Bluetooth 4.0 LE and Wi-Fi radios, the “world’s first” 28 nm GPS, a heart rate sensor, and NFC.
+The Amazfit PACE also houses a myriad of activity-tracking sensors.
+Inside, you’ll find a Bluetooth 4.0 LE, GPS, and a heart rate sensor.
 It doesn’t run Android Wear, Google’s smartwatch operating system, but instead pairs with the Xiaomi’s Mi Fit app on Android and iOS in order to deliver much the same functionality — namely, mirroring incoming social media messages, texts, calls, and reminders.

 Xiaomi’s rapid-fire approach to the wearables market has paid dividends.
 In the first quarter of this year, it shipped 3.7 million smartwatches and fitness trackers, representing growth in the company’s wearables business of 41.8 percent year over year.
 That has helped cement the company’s second-place position in the market: as of March of this year, it commanded a 19-percent share behind Fitbit’s 24.5 percent.

 Article originally published in August 2016.
 Updated on 11-17-2016 by Lulu Chang: Added news that the Amazfit will go on sale in the U.S. on November 22.

 - The best smartwatches for 2021

 - Best cheap smartwatch deals for October 2021

 - The best cheap Fitbit alternatives for workouts

 - Are smartwatches and fitness trackers making us more anxious?